DotMail/DotMail/README.md

 ##License
 DotMail is available under the MIT open source license.
 See LICENSE.md for more details.

-Please don’t distribute us commercially without prior consent!
+Please don’t distribute commercially without prior consent!